Shamir-Lab/StatTheGit/readme.md

 ```

 ### Display the stats
-The original StatTheGit can be used to create and update online graphs which can then be displayed on your personal website [like this](http://www.aqeel-anwar.com/#GitHubStat).

-This functionality exists in this project, **but was never tested**

 #### Offline graphs and reports:
-You can generate a summarizing table in a csv format, and a plots that tracks (unique) views and clones through time.
+You can generate a summarizing table in a csv format, and a plot that tracks (unique) views and clones through time.

-#### Options/flags:
-* `--stat_folder` Folder to the GitHub stat csvs
-* `--display_type` Plot display functionality: could be **off** for no plots at all (generates table report only), **offline** for a static html-based plotly figure, and **online** for online html that can be embedded in an existing website using Plotly. **This functionality Was never been tested for StatTheGit4TAU**
-* `--start_date` Ealiest date to include for clones and views
-* `--end_date` Lastest date to include for clones and views
-* end_date

 ```
 python display_stats.py --stat_folder repo_stats --display_type 'offline' --start_date --end_date "2021-01-01" --end_date "2021-02-01"
 ```

-Running the above command will generate one interactive graph per repository displaying the views and clones statistics.

-#### Online Graphs:
+#### Online graphs:
 Plotly is being used to plot the Github graphs.
-In order to create the graphs online, and have it displayed on your website, chart studio account needs to be created [Details here](https://medium.com/@aqeel.anwar/maintaining-github-stats-for-more-than-14-days-31653bd1d7e1?sk=0d4a7e0c1b21df8a6e715719109dcecc).
+In order to create the graphs online, and have it displayed on your website, chart studio account needs to be created ([see here](https://medium.com/@aqeel.anwar/maintaining-github-stats-for-more-than-14-days-31653bd1d7e1?sk=0d4a7e0c1b21df8a6e715719109dcecc)).
 Once you have the API key you can use the following commands to create online graphs that can then be shared on websites.

 ```
 python display_stats.py --stat_folder repo_stats --display_type 'online' --username <plotly-username> --api_key <plotly-api-key
 ```

+Note that this functionality exists the original project, **but was never tested for StatTheGit4TAU**

+#### Options/flags:
+* `--stat_folder` Folder to the GitHub stat csvs
+* `--display_type` Plot display functionality: could be **off** for no plots at all (generates table report only), **offline** for a static html-based plotly figure, and **online** for online html that can be embedded in an existing website using Plotly. **The `online` option was never tested for StatTheGit4TAU**
+* `--start_date` Ealiest date to include for clones and views
+* `--end_date` Lastest date to include for clones and views
+* end_date